xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures28.md

 In case of such a deadlock, there would be no progress for any of the involved transactions, and none of the involved transactions could ever complete.
-This is completely undesirable, so the new automatic deadlock detection mechanism in ArangoDB will automatically kick in and abort one of the transactions involved in such a deadlock.
+This is completely undesirable, so the new automatic deadlock detection mechanism in AvocadoDB will automatically kick in and abort one of the transactions involved in such a deadlock.
 Aborting means that all changes done by the transaction will be rolled back and error 29 (`deadlock detected`) will be thrown.